Lp04-Bruno/Lp04-Bruno/README.md

 <!---
 - 👋 Hi, I am Lp_04, better known as Bruno
 - 👀 I’m interested in: Python, Web-Development, .NET-Development
-- 🌱 I’m currently learning: PostgreSQL
+- 🌱 I’m currently learning: Angular and Typescript as well as advanced C++
 - 📫 How to reach me: - Discord: Lp_04#1465